 General Meeting Agenda

-- Time for agenda item in parentheses is a suggestion.
+- Time for agenda items in parentheses is a suggestion.
 The Chair has the discretion to change the time allotted.

-- More information on this item may be available at the entrance table at the meeting.
-We ask members to please read the materials available between 7:00 and 7:15 p.m.
+- More information on the agenda items may be available at the entrance table at the meeting.
+Please read the materials available between 7:00 and 7:15 p.m.

 - You must be a current Food Coop member to attend the General Meeting.
 Please bring your Coop I.D. card to be admitted.

 Item 1: Presentation of Candidates for Board of Directors Election (20 minutes)

 Discussion: Presentation by candidates for the Board of Directors followed by questions for the candidates.—mandated by the General Meeting

 Item 2: Annual Disciplinary Committee Election (20 minutes)

 Election: Three current Disciplinary Committee members will stand for re-election.
 The Disciplinary Committee goes through an extensive interviewing process.
 There are no nominations from the floor.—submitted by the Disciplinary Committee

 Item 3: Proposed Bylaws Amendment to Comply with Changes to NYS Law and to Eliminate the Current Conflict between the Coop’s Bylaws and Certificate of Incorporation (20 minutes)